acm-uiuc/icpc-website/_posts/2017-10-01-Season-2-Contest-2.md

 \\(n T_k \geq t_{k-1}\\) and \\(n A_k \geq a_{k-1}\\).
 Note it is very inefficient to compute \\(n\\) using a while loop, since the numbers get big really quickly.
 Instead, use integer division.
-Floating point division and the ceiling function would also work, not highly NOT recommended.
+Floating point division and the ceiling function would also work, but highly NOT recommended.

-Repeat the process and update the votes for time $k = 2, 3, ..., N$, and you get the final result.
+Repeat the process and update the votes for time \\(k = 2, 3, ..., N\\), and you get the final result.

+Also since the result could be as big as \\(10^18\\), it is necessary to use 64-bit integers.

 **Complexity:** O(\\(N\\))